Ellivers/wt-docs/docs/making-a-plugin/hooks.md

 A hook is a function tag under the path `worldtool:hooks/`.
 WorldTool has a lot of different hooks that allow you to enter your own code to add to or change various things.

+If you have a request for a hook to add, please open an [issue](https://github.com/Ellivers/WorldTool/issues) on the GitHub page.

 ## List of Hooks
 A list of all hooks and their potential uses, in alphabetical order. <span style={{ fontSize: '.3em' }}>Why do I do this to myself?</span><br></br>
 Search for the hook paths within the WorldTool data pack to find more context on how to use them.